semaphoreci/semaphore/docs/docs/reference/semaphore-cli.md

 ### sem get agent_type properties {#sem-get-agent-types-properties}

-The `sem get agent_type` command can be used to view properties on a specific self-hosted agents.
+The `sem get agent_type` command can be used to view properties on a specific self-hosted agent.

 The syntax is: